john-wennstrom/vizion/README.md

 # Vizion
-A computer visualitation tool with for instance face recognition, unskewing text and convolution.
+A computer visualisation tool with for instance face recognition, unskewing text and convolution.
 Face recognition and unskewing is using opencv.
 It runs in the console.
 Examples bellow.

 ### Requirements
 * Opencv